Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

 - Association of Naturopathic Practitioners (ANP)

-Membership of relevant professional bodies usually involves carrying out a certain number of hours continuing professional development (CPD) a year.
-Bodies provide a structure for professional development, which includes lectures, seminars, events and mentoring, as well as providing online tools to help record CPD activities.
+Membership of relevant professional bodies often involves carrying out a certain number of hours continuing professional development (CPD) a year.
+A structure for professional development is usually provided, which includes lectures, seminars, events and mentoring, as well as providing online tools to help record CPD activities.

 Networking also plays an important part in developing your practice, and membership of professional bodies can be useful for making contacts and exchanging ideas.

-Some of the accredited training providers offer postgraduate courses in nutritional therapy.
+Undertaking postgraduate courses in nutritional therapy with an accredited training provider can be a good way to develop professionally.
 There may also be opportunities to get involved in research.

-Registering with the CNHC is important for career development and demonstrates to the general public and other healthcare providers that you meet the national standards of practice in nutritional therapy and that you're willing to be held to account against those standards.
+Registering with the CNHC is important for career development and it demonstrates to the general public and other healthcare providers that you meet and adhere to the national standards of practice in nutritional therapy.

 Opportunities for progression vary depending on your own interests, expertise and willingness to undertake different activities.

 In the first five years after qualification, you're likely to concentrate on building up a solid client base and will develop your experience of dealing with different people.
 Geographical mobility can be important for career development, especially in more rural areas.

 As you gain expertise you may specialise in an area of nutritional therapy, such as:

 - chronic fatigue